 Stunning views.
 A historic fire tower.
 Gorgeous forest.
-This stretch of the Appalachian Trail delivers a ton in a relatively short distance, and is one of our all-time favorite hikes near Franklin.
+This stretch of the Appalachian Trail delivers a ton in a relatively short distance and is one of our all-time favorite hikes near Franklin.

 Wesser Bald on the Appalachian Trail: the hike

-The hike departs from a gravel parking area on the side of Tellico Rd (SR 1365) at Tellico Gap (view maps and driving directions), following the white-blazed Appalachian Trail westbound from the gap.
+The hike departs from a gravel parking area on the side of Tellico Rd (NC SR 1365) at Tellico Gap (view maps and driving directions), following the white-blazed Appalachian Trail westbound from the gap.
 The hike dives into tree cover, trailing through rhododendron and mountain laurel and passing a wooden Tellico Gap sign.

-The Wesser Bald lookout tower rises from the rocky summit, stretching above the surrounding trees.
+The Wesser Bald lookout tower rises from the rocky mountain, stretching above the surrounding trees.
 The metal base is historic, predating a fire in the former USFS fire lookout cab.
-The current wooden observation platform is a recent addition, and offers a sun-drenched spot to take in the sublime, panoramic view.
+The current wooden observation platform is a recent addition and offers a sun-drenched spot to take in the sublime, panoramic view.
 It’s a fantastic picnic spot, too – and a great place to catch a colorful sunrise or sunset.